diegorys/examples-tensorflow/README.md

-# My examples with Tensorflow
+# My experiments with Machine Learning